Why Black History Month Is More Important Than Ever

 FG Trade/Getty Images

-It’s been almost six years since the Flint, Michigan water crisis began in 2014 when the city’s water source was switched to the Flint River, and the people of Flint are still suffering.
-While recent test results have shown lead levels in Flint’s water are below the federal action level of 15 parts per billion with four parts per billion, it’s still recommended that residents use filters as pipes continue to be replaced.
-The Flint Water Crisis has left children with cognitive and behavioral development issues, as a result of lead poisoning, and residents skeptical of government officials who previously manipulated test results.
+It’s been almost seven years since the water crisis in Flint, Michigan, began.
+In 2014, the city’s water source was switched to the untreated Flint River, exposing Flint residents to dangerous levels of lead and Legionnaires’ disease, and locals are still suffering.
+While recent test results have shown lead levels in Flint’s water (4 parts per billion) are below the federal action level of 15 parts per billion, it’s still recommended that residents use filters as pipes continue to be replaced.
+The Flint water crisis has left children with cognitive and behavioral development issues as a result of lead poisoning, and residents remain skeptical of government officials who previously manipulated test results.

 A 2019 study from the Proceedings of the National Academy of Sciences found that about 1 in 1,000 Black men and boys can expect to be killed as a result of police violence.
-That risk is about 2.5 times higher than their white peers, while Black women are 1.4 times as likely to die at the hands of police as white women.
-While making up only 13 percent of the U.S. population, Black people accounted for 31 percent of police killings in 2012 and 39 percent of them were killed by police while not attacking.
+That risk is about 2.5 times higher than for their White peers, while Black women are 1.4 times as likely to die at the hands of police as White women.
+While making up only 13 percent of the U.S. population, Black people accounted for 31 percent of police killings in 2012, and 39 percent of them were killed by police while not attacking.

 Pregnancy-related deaths keep rising for Black women